demisto/content/Packs/Kafka/Integrations/KafkaV3/README.md

 This integration was integrated and tested with version 2.7 of Kafka.

-This integration is fully compatible with Kafka_V2 configurations.
+This integration is fully compatible with the Kafka v2 integration.

 Configure Kafka v3 on Cortex XSOAR
 ----------------------------------